rbcavanaugh/bears-stimuli-selection/README.md

-We need to incorporate the source of the items that appear in discourse into the stimuli selection process so that each condition has only a subset of the discourse stimuli (and each of the discourse stimuli are only used once).
-This is further complicated by the fact that some items derived from the discourse stimuli appear in multiple discourse stimuli. this means that there are a number of potential candidate discourse items that could be used as discourse probes for a given condition, but we need to choose the best set.
+We need to incorporate the source of the items that appear in discourse into the stimuli selection process so that each condition has only a subset of the discourse stimuli (and I think that these discourse stimuli should only be used once).
+This is further complicated by the fact that some items derived from the discourse stimuli appear in multiple discourse stimuli.

 So the initial item selection of 180 words should probably try to try to avoid selecting items from a discourse stimuli if only a handful are